Maughan-Lab/fabrial/doc/plugin_guide/plugin_guide.md

         return RandomDataStep(self.random_data_widget.interval_spinbox.value())
 ```

 Technically, our sequence action is now finished.
-If you copy **`random_data`** to Fabrial's **`plugins`** folder, our item will show up and using it in a sequence will record random data.
+If you copy **`random_data`** to Fabrial's **`plugins`** folder, our item will show up, and using it in a sequence will record random data.
 However, there are a number of ways to make it better.

 Follow the [expanding our sequence step](./advanced_step.md) guide, then we'll get into the last part of the tutorial—adding a tab to the settings menu.